 READ MORE: theGrio launches Facebook Watch series covering the plight of Black-owned businesses during COVID-19

 Here are a few things to DO, DON’T DO and REMEMBER during this time:

-DO: Reach out to your creditors if you know you will be late or unable to make your monthly payments on time.
+DO: Reach out to your creditors who work with legitimate credit repair companies if you know you will be late or unable to make your monthly payments on time.
 Reaching out to them immediately will help prevent you from getting a derogatory remark on your account.

 REMEMBER: Just one 30-day late or negative remark on your report can impact (decrease) your credit score by up to 90 points, so reaching out is crucial.

 Also, many people don’t realize that having good credit doesn’t only allow you to get the best credit cards and the highest lines of credit in order to purchase more.
 In times of transition or change, as we are in right now, when there is an unexpected job loss or other unexpected financial hit and the future feels uncertain, good credit leverages you to do things like re-finance your loans including cars and mortgages, saving you thousands of dollars over the life of a loan and immediately reducing monthly payments when you need it the most.